 To achieve optimum engine performance the machine should be run in a level position.
-The maximum angle of operation for the Perkins engine is 30 degrees in all directions.
+The maximum angle of operation for the Deutz engine is 30 degrees up/down, to the right 35°, to the left 45°.
 If the engine is to be operated at an angle, provisions must be made for checking and maintaining the oil level at the normal (FULL) oil capacity in the engine crankcase.
-When operating the welder at an angle, the effective fuel capacity will be slightly less than the specified 22.5 gallons.
+When operating the welder at an angle, the effective fuel capacity will be slightly less than the specified 29 gallons.